rovercode/rovercode/www/docs/build-a-rover.rst

 Use your jumpers to connect the signals on your new 5-pin header to the C.H.I.P.
 Ground connects to ground, and the motor control signals can connect to any `XIO-P[0-7]` pin.
-Right now the pins are hard-coded iZn `blockly-api.js` (booooo, I know), so to avoid having to edit the code, use these pins:
+Right now the pins are hard-coded in `blockly-api.js <https://github.com/aninternetof/rovercode-web/blob/development/mission_control/static/js/blockly-api.js#L3>`_
+(booooo, I know), so to avoid having to edit the code, use these pins:

 +-------------------+-------------+
 | Motor Signal      | C.H.I.P Pin |